AresMUSH/aresmush/plugins/expandedmounts/help/en/mounts.md

 > Learn how the mount system works in the [Mount Tutorial](/help/mount_tutorial).

-`mounts` - List all mounts and their PC mages
+`mounts` - List all PC mounts and their PC mages `mounts/all` - Lists all mounts for PCs, NPCs, and idled-out characters.
 `damage <mount>` - See the damage for a mount

 ## Combat